Emmotes/ic_spoilers/docs/season_6.md

             "desc": "Sisaspia is surrounded by a torus of necrotic spores that cause enemies to take additional damage over time when attached to them."
         },
         {
-            "condition": "upgrade_purchased 3444",
+            "condition": "upgrade_purchased 13254",
             "desc": "Sisaspia is surrounded by a torus of necrotic spores.
 Every second, one of the spores shoots out and attaches itself to an enemy that is near the formation.
-When enemies are damaged, they take $amount% additional damage over 5 seconds for each spore affecting them.
-Normal enemies can only be affected by 1 spore, while bosses can be affected by 4 spores.
-Sisaspia regenerates a spore every 3 seconds and can have up to 30 spores in her reserve.^^$halo_of_spores_description"
+When enemies are damaged, they take $(amount___2)% additional damage over 5 seconds for each spore affecting them.
+Normal enemies can only be affected by 4 spore, while bosses can be affected by 10 spores.
+Sisaspia regenerates a spore every 3 seconds and can have up to 30 spores in her reserve.^^$halo_of_spores_description2"
         },
         {"desc": "Sisaspia is surrounded by a torus of necrotic spores.
 Every second, one of the spores shoots out and attaches itself to an enemy that is near the formation.
-When enemies are damaged, they take $amount% additional damage over 5 seconds for each spore affecting them.
-Normal enemies can only be affected by 1 spore, while bosses can be affected by 4 spores.
-Sisaspia regenerates a spore every 4 seconds and can have up to 20 spores in her reserve.^^$halo_of_spores_description"}
+When enemies are damaged, they take $(amount___2)% additional damage over 5 seconds for each spore affecting them.
+Normal enemies can only be affected by 4 spore, while bosses can be affected by 10 spores.
+Sisaspia regenerates a spore every 4 seconds and can have up to 20 spores in her reserve.^^$halo_of_spores_description2"}
     ]},
     "id": 1742,
     "flavour_text": "",
     "graphic_id": 7200,
     "properties": {
+        "indexed_effect_properties": true,
+        "is_formation_ability": true,
+        "default_bonus_index": 0,
-        "use_outgoing_description": true,
+        "owner_use_outgoing_description": true,
-        "is_formation_ability": true
+        "per_effect_index_bonuses": true
     }
 }
 </pre>